Probabilistic Constrained Reinforcement Learning with Formal Interpretability: Background on Distributional Representation in Bellman Equation and Temporal Difference Learning

-\ \textbf{Distributional reinforcement learning:} unlike traditional RL, where the primary objective is to maximize the expected value-action function $Q$, the distributional Bellman equation \cite{bellemare2017distributional} was proposed to approximate and parameterize the entire distribution of future rewards.
+Unlike traditional RL, where the primary objective is to maximize the expected action-value function $Q$, the distributional Bellman equation \cite{bellemare2017distributional} was proposed to approximate and parameterize the entire distribution of future rewards.
 In the setting of policy evaluation, given a deterministic policy $\pi$, the \textit{Bellman operator} $\mathcal{T}^\pi$ is defined as \cite{bellemare2017distributional,dabney2018distributional}:

 where $Z^\pi$ denotes the state-action distribution, and $R(\bm{s},\bm{a})$ denotes the reward distribution.
 In control setting, a distributional \textit{Bellman optimality operator} $\mathcal{T}$ with quantile approximation is proposed in \cite{dabney2018distributional}: